 Itsukushima Shrine (嚴島神社) in Miyajima

-Miyajima Island is ranked number 3 by TripAdvisor as one of the "Top30 Attractions in Japan by International Travelers 2018" (June 12, 2018 article).
+Miyajima Island is ranked at the 3rd position by TripAdvisor as one of the "Top30 Attractions in Japan by International Travelers 2018" (June 12, 2018 article).
 It is also famous as one of "the top three scenic spots in Japan (Nihon Sankei)".
 Take this tour and you will find out why!

 MIYAJIMA IS A SACRED ISLAND -- People living across from Miyajima always put their hands together, as a sign of respect toward this island.
 Come learn why the whole island is sacred.
 The mountain behind Itsukushima Shrine surely looks like Kannon Bosatsu, the goddess of mercy.
 There are also many lucky items hidden for lovers in the island.
 Come explore the mystery of Miyajima.

 ITSUKUSHIMA SHRINE AND THE TORII GATE -- All visitors are impressed with the beauty of the Shrine and the Torii Gate.
 The illumination at sunset further adds its profoundness.
 Wild deer, the symbol of Miyajima, welcome you.
 Everything is simply beautiful on this island.

 There are many interesting things you can enjoy on the way to and within Itsukushima Shrine.
 A few examples:

 Stone Torii Gate on the way -- Where should we go through?
 The center is the portion for the god to pass.
 Visitors should go on either a left or a right side of the Torii Gate.